Sticky Pork Bao Recipe

 Instructions

-2. Heat the oil in an ovenproof dish on medium-high heat and cook the pork slices for 3-5 minutes, turning regularly until brown all over.
+2. Heat the oil in an ovenproof pot over medium–high heat and cook the pork slices for 3–5 minutes, turning regularly until brown all over.
 Set aside.
 Do this in batches if needed so that the pork is not overlapping/crowded in the pan.

-3. Turn the heat OFF.
-In the same pan, add the garlic and ginger.
+3. Turn the heat off.
+To the same pan, add the garlic and ginger.
 Cook for 30 seconds in the residual heat.
-Add the Shaoxing wine, stir for 30 seconds and then add the remaining ingredients (the brown sugar, tamari or all-purpose soy, Chinese five spice, star anise and water).
+Add the Shaoxing wine, stir for 30 seconds, then add the remaining ingredients.

 6. The sauce should be sticky and glaze the pork.
-If not, simply return the pork and sauce to the stovetop uncovered and cook for 2-3 minutes on high heat or until the sauce has reduced to a honey-like consistency.
+If not, simply return the pork and sauce to the stovetop, uncovered, and cook for 2–3 minutes over high heat or until the sauce has reduced to a honey-like consistency.

 Notes